ZhengrongGuoChina/Graphene-topology/README.md

 **Platforms:**
 - **Linux:** Run `make` to generate the executable directly.
 - **macOS:** May require modifying the `Makefile` or generating a new one via CMake.
-- **Windows:** Build by configuring the CMake project.
-A Qt wrapper for this library on windows is undercoding, and will be released some time soon.
+- **Windows:** A Qt wrapper for this library on windows(https://github.com/ZhengrongGuoChina/Nanotube-Nucleation).

 After successful compilation, the executable `grapology` will be generated.